Join us on July 30 - August 2, 2023 at the Coronado Island Marriott, San Diego, California

-Please visit Dr. Meldrum's website where you can view additional information & photos of the new venue for this year's conference. https://www.davidmeldrummd.com/CoronadoIsland
+As an alternative to this website, please visit Dr. Meldrum's website for additional information & photos of the venue for this year's conference. https://www.davidmeldrummd.com/CoronadoIsland

-Particular attention will be devoted this year to the rapidly developing trend toward deferred embryo transfer, stimulation strategies for the poor responder and the role of mild ovarian stimulation, optimization of embryo culture, the roles of embryo energy supplies and Co-Q10 in improving mitochondrial function in aging women, difficult cases with ICSI, the critical importance of single embryo transfer in maximizing perinatal outcomes, genetic evaluation of the infertile couple and early pregnancy, management of mosaic embryos, maternal immunogenetics, and practical aspects of transfer technique.
-A laboratory mini-symposium directed by Dr. William Schoolcraft will cover cryostorage safety, chromosomal screening without embryo biopsy, improving embryo quality and minimizing aneuploidy, applications of artificial intelligence and automation in the IVF lab, and mechanisms of embryo self-correction.
+Particular attention will be devoted this year to the rapidly developing trend toward deferred embryo transfer, stimulation strategies and the role of mild ovarian stimulation for the poor responder, the role of medroxyprogesterone acetate as an alternative to a GNRH antagonist, optimization of embryo culture, the roles of embryo energy supplies and Co-Q10 and newer approaches in improving mitochondrial function in aging women, the role of the corpus luteum in preventing hypertensive disorders of pregnancy, difficult cases with ICSI, the critical importance of single embryo transfer in maximizing perinatal outcomes, genetic evaluation of the infertile couple and early pregnancy, management of mosaic embryos, awakening of the ovaries with platelet rich plasma and beyond, non-invasive preimplantation testing as a more reliable option than embryo biopsy, practical aspects of transfer technique, and management of recurrent implantation failure.

-- Dr. Antonio Pellicer, Professor of Obstetrics and Gynecology, University of Valencia, Spain, Founder, Insituto Valenciano de Infertilidad (IVI), will describe developing techniques to awaken oocytes in women with ovarian failure.
+- Dr. Emre Seli, Professor of Obstetrics and Gynecology, Yale University, will describe developing techniques (PRP and beyond) to awaken oocytes in women with ovarian failure.

-- Catherine Racowsky, PhD, Professor Emertia of Obstetrics and Gynecology at Harvard Medical School and University Consultant at Hospital Foch in Suresnes, France, will give a keynote lecture titled "Noninvasive preimplantation genetic testing for aneuploidy in spent medium may be more reliable than trophectoderm biopsy".
+- Catherine Racowsky, PhD, Professor Emerita of Obstetrics and Gynecology at Harvard Medical School, will discuss noninvasive preimplantation genetic testing for aneuploidy in spent medium as being more reliable than trophectoderm biopsy.

-This year, our conference setting will promote extensive contact among speakers and participants with question periods, panels, and many opportunities for informal interaction and allow for interaction with numerous exhibitors while enjoying breakfast and refreshments.
+The conference setting will promote extensive contact among speakers and participants with question periods, panels, and many opportunities for informal interaction.
+Ample time for breaks and refreshments, and opportunity to interact with exhibitors will also be provided.

 In addition, a mobile app will be utilized to access the material being presented, and electronic polling through the mobile app will be used to promote interaction with the speakers.

-The target audience for this initiative includes physicians, fellows, physician assistants, nurse practitioners, embryologists and other allied health professionals in the field of IVF.
+The target audience for this conference includes physicians, fellows, physician assistants, nurse practitioners, embryologists and other allied health professionals in the field of IVF.

-Upon the conclusion of this activity, participants should be able to:
+Upon conclusion of this activity, participants should be able to:

-- Describe standard, successful methods of each aspect of the clinical practice of assisted reproductive technology and in particular the very significant advantages of deferred embryo transfer, made possible through vitrification; alternatives to full stimulation; prevention of OHSS; the role of health and lifestyle issues in the male and female; time-lapse monitoring of embryos; aging of the oocyte; management of mosaicism with comprehensive chromosome screening; optimal hormone replacement for embryo transfer; and critical aspects of embryo transfer technique.
+- Describe standard, successful methods of each aspect of the clinical practice of assisted reproductive technology and in particular the very significant advantages of deferred embryo transfer, made possible through embryo vitrification; alternatives to full stimulation; prevention of OHSS; the role of health and lifestyle issues in the male and female; time-lapse monitoring of embryos; aging of the oocyte; management of mosaicism with comprehensive chromosome screening; optimal preparation for deferred embryo transfer; and critical aspects of embryo transfer technique.

 - Discuss aspects of embryo culture and embryo manipulation and management to achieve optimal results with IVF.

-- Identify options for fertility preservation for the woman with cancer, and immunologic aspects of implantation.
+- Identify options for fertility preservation for women with cancer, and management of recurrent implantation failure.

 UC San Diego School of Medicine